-Enjoy the convenient city center location of the Radisson Blu Das Triest Hotel, Vienna.
-Situated in Wieden, Vienna’s fourth district, you’ll discover a more relaxed pace.
-You’ll find streets dotted with cozy cafes, stylish boutiques, shops.
+Enjoy the convenient city-center location of the Radisson Blu Das Triest Hotel, Vienna.
+Located in Wieden, Vienna’s fourth district, the neighborhood offers a relaxed pace with streets lined with cozy cafés, stylish boutiques, and local shops.

 Visit the Naschmarkt, a popular open-air market stocked full of fresh produce, international street food, and more.
 Foodies will love browsing the stalls and sampling a wide variety of local and international goodies.